Sunday, 25 January 2026

 Snippet of white hammer card

 After completing the stitching I mounted it behind a stitched square aperture that had been die cut in the front of the card blank.
-A piece of the same card was attached to the inside of the card to cover the back of the stitching.
+A piece of the same card was attached inside to cover the back of the stitching.

 I am entering the following challenges: